linked-art/linked.art/docs/model/vocab/required/index.md

 ### Sort Value

+The URI for Sort Name is: [http://vocab.getty.edu/aat/300456575](http://vocab.getty.edu/aat/300456575)

-An identifier to use for sorting the entity along with other entities in a list, instead of a linguistic form as described above.
+A non-linguistic identifier to use for sorting the entity along with other entities in a list, instead of a linguistic form as described above.
 There must not be more than one sort value per entity.
 User interfaces should not render the sort value to the end user.

 ```crom
 top = model.Person(ident="rembrandt/42", label="Rembrandt")